firecracker-microvm/firecracker-containerd/README.md

 Initially, this project allows you to launch one container per microVM.
 We intend it to be a drop-in component that can run a variety of containerized applications, so the short term roadmap contains work to support container standards such as OCI and CNI.
-In addition, we will support launching multiple containers inside of one microVM.
+In addition, we intend to support launching multiple containers inside of one microVM.
 To support the widest variety of workloads, the new runtime component has to work with popular container orchestration frameworks such as Kubernetes and Amazon ECS, so we will work to ensure that the